techservicesillinois/terraform-aws-cloudwatch-to-splunk/README.md

 # terraform-aws-cloudwatch-to-splunk

-Provides a lambda function that forwards logs from cloudwatch to splunk.
-This function is configured using [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) (SSM).
+Provides a lambda function that can be used with an arbitrary number of CloudWatch log groups to forward logs to [Splunk](https://www.splunk.com/).
+Each log group requires a log filter and configuration using [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) (SSM).
+See the [documentation for splunk-aws-serverless-apps](https://github.com/techservicesillinois/splunk-aws-serverless-apps/) for more details.

-TODO: Add more details.

 Example Usage
 -----------------